google/wuffs/doc/note/auxiliary-code.md

 # Auxiliary Code

-Wuffs is a [memory-safe](/doc/note/memory-safety.md) programming language, achieving that safety in part because Wuffs code doesn't even have the *capability* to dynamically allocate and free memory.
+Wuffs is a [memory-safe](/doc/note/memory-safety.md) programming language, achieving that safety in part because Wuffs code is [hermetic](/doc/note/hermeticity.md) and doesn't even have the *capability* to dynamically allocate and free memory.
 Wuffs code is also transpiled to C (which is very portable and easy to bind to other, higher-level languages), but C lacks modern conveniences like a built-in string type that's safe and easy to use.

 Wuffs' C/C++ form (a "single file library") also contains auxiliary C++ code (in the `wuffs_aux` namespace) that compensates for that.
 For example, the JSON